ClinGen — Clinical Genome Resource

 Overview

-The Clinical Genome Resource (ClinGen) is an NIH NHGRI-funded programme that defines the clinical relevance of genes and variants for medical and research use.
-Founded in 2013 and now spanning more than 2,500 active expert panel members from 67 countries, ClinGen develops evidence-based frameworks and operates expert panels that systematically curate the gene-disease validity, variant pathogenicity, dosage sensitivity, and actionability of genomic findings.
-Its classifications are submitted to ClinVar and are considered the highest-tier evidence in variant interpretation, taking precedence over individual laboratory submissions.
+The Clinical Genome Resource (ClinGen) is an expert-panel consortium that develops the standards and authoritative classifications defining the clinical relevance of genes and variants for medical and research use.
+Funded by the NIH NHGRI since 2013 and now spanning more than 2,500 active expert panel members from 67 countries, it operates as a community standards-development body.
+Its working groups and Variant Curation Expert Panels build evidence-based curation frameworks and apply them to assess gene-disease validity, variant pathogenicity, dosage sensitivity, and clinical actionability.
+Its classifications are submitted to ClinVar and are treated as the highest-tier evidence in variant interpretation, taking precedence over individual laboratory submissions.
 The FDA formally recognised ClinGen’s germline variant curations as a valid source of accurate human variant interpretation data in December 2018.

 ClinGen operates expert panels covering hereditary neurological diseases, including hereditary spastic paraplegia, hereditary ataxia, Rett syndrome, brain malformations, and epilepsy genetics.
 These panels produce the authoritative gene-disease classifications used by neurogenetics laboratories worldwide.
 ENIGMA (which has a node) collaborates with ClinGen on cancer predisposition classification, and there is growing alignment between the ENIGMA/ClinGen community and clinical neurological disease curation.